 In addition to all of this, eggs are also a good source of the amino acid Taurine.
 If you'd like to read about why this is important, visit the blog post "Health Benefits of Taurine."

 Okay, now that we realize that this stuff is not bad like many wannabe health gurus often try to tell ya, how do like 'em?
-A quick & easy way is to simply fry them up in a healthy Omega-3 rich oil, such as Canola oil.
+A quick & easy way is to simply fry them up in a healthy Omega-3 rich oil, but any oil will suffice since it doesn't require much in a small pan.
 Many people like to scramble their eggs; just make sure you butter the pan before you go to fry your scrambled eggs.
 Personally, I add a little seasoned salt, pepper, hot sauce, and milk to my scrambled eggs before pouring them into the frying pan, and it comes out rather tasty and unlike the typical, basic scrambled eggs that usually hit people's breakfast plate.
 If you're watching your calories and are looking for the lowest calorie version, hard-boiled eggs are the way to go.
 Just put the eggs in a saucepan filled with water, boil for about 7 to 10 minutes; replace the hot water with cold to cool them off; crack and peel the shell; season to taste and enjoy.

 Now, there are a few things you can do with hard-boiled eggs.
 One, is the way I just mentioned prior.
 Two, you can pickle them in a jar to enjoy at a later date, and three, you can prepare deviled eggs.
 I love deviled eggs, and I used to only eat them during the holidays when my granny made 'em.
 But this last Christmas I got to thinking, "you know, these things appear to be simple to make, yet I've never even tried to do this."
 Let me just say, they are no problem at all to make and if you're on a diet that requires excellent sources of protein, the recipe below may be just what you're looking for - especially if you are getting tired of eating eggs prepared the same old ways (boiled, fried, scrambled).